All Episodes

 Oh, exactly.

-Well, as we look over the hills toward Area 51 on many, many nights, We see, and it's well documented by Japanese camera crews, American camera crews, amateurs, things that rise vertically and do dances in the sky that just simply are not done by any conventional aircraft we know about.
+Well, as we look over the hills toward Area 51 on many, many nights, we see, and it's well documented by Japanese camera crews, American camera crews, amateurs, things that rise vertically and do dances in the sky that just simply are not done by any conventional aircraft we know about.

 Well, you know, I'm here to tell you one thing.

-I've never in my life seen a vehicle which I considered Otherworldly or anything like that, until I did work up there.
+I've never in my life seen a vehicle which I considered otherworldly or anything like that until I did work up there.

-But during that particular time, there were four of us that were standing outside, and we actually saw the five aircraft that looked like, well, not aircraft, but things like a star, okay, in the sky.
+But during that particular time, there were four of us that were standing outside, and we actually saw five aircraft that looked like, well, not aircraft, but things like a star, okay, in the sky.

 Like a star.